- Funding Opportunities

 - Place and levelling up

-Much of the grant funding provided by Innovate UK is streamed via a standard set of schemes:
+Much of the grant funding provided by Innovate UK is streamed via a standard set of schemes.
+A short academic guide for Innovate UK applications is available:

 The Smart Grants scheme is Innovate UK’s core funding model for business-led collaborative R&D. With regular deadlines roughly every two months, this scheme is not limited to a particular industry or technology area, so competition can be high.